 Step 1 — Audit Your Existing Content

-Start by treating the audit like triage: identify what’s worth reviving, what should be repurposed, and what to archive.
+Start your audit with a clear focus: identify what to revive, what can be repurposed, and what should be archived.
 Use a simple scoring formula to rank every page quickly — this gives a repeatable way to prioritize work across hundreds of posts.
-A practical scoring example is `score = traffic0.4 + backlinks0.3 + recency0.2 + conversion0.1` (normalize each input to a 0–100 scale).
-Run that across your export, then focus first on high-score pages that also fit your current strategy.
+1` (normalize each input to a 0–100 scale).

 How to run a fast, useful audit